Easier Homemade Dill Pickles From Garden Cucumbers

 Preparing Larger Cucumbers For Pickling

-I tasted a slice off of each of those larger cucumbers to make sure they were not bitter.
-If they were still mild tasting I went ahead & used them for my pickles.
+I sampled a slice off of each of those larger cucumbers to make sure they were not bitter.
+If the cucumbers were still mild tasting I went ahead & used them for my pickles.

-It was easy to peel them if the skins were tough or remove the seed section from each cut cucumber spear which had already formed larger seeds.
+Tougher skins were peeled and I removed the seed section from each cut cucumber spear that had larger seeds.

 Using Mrs. Wages To Make Dill Pickles

-If needed, I topped off the liquid in the jar to maintain 1/2″ headspace between the top of the liquid and the rim of the jar.
+If needed top off the liquid in the jar to maintain 1/2″ headspace.

-Although they were tasty, since they apparently weren’t pickling cucumbers they were still softer than we like for snacking.
-But I still put them to good use.
+Although my pickles were tasty they apparently weren’t pickling cucumbers.
+They were softer than we like for snacking but I still put them to good use.

 They are great chopped into sandwich spreads like our homemade Egg Salad or even deviled eggs.